Fast radio bursts at the dawn of the 2020s: Recent observational breakthroughs

 \subsection{Having lots of them}

 The global effort to study FRBs has led to an explosion in the number of experiments running worldwide and, as a natural consequence, the number of known FRBs.
-The known population in the literature\footnote{See the Transient Name Server (https://www.wis-tns.org/), and a summary of the stats at FRBSTATS (https://www.herta-experiment.org/frbstats/).} now stands at $\sim600$ one-off events and two dozen repeaters, thanks in large part to CHIME/FRB \citep{chime_2018_apj,chime_2021_arxiv_arxiv210604352}, whose unprecedented $\sim 200$\,sq.~deg. field of view and nearly 24/7 operation allow for the discovery of several new FRBs per day.
+The known population in the literature\footnote{See the Transient Name Server (\url{https://www.wis-tns.org}), and a summary of the statistics at FRBSTATS (\url{https://www.herta-experiment.org/frbstats}).} now stands at $\sim600$ one-off events and two dozen repeaters, thanks in large part to CHIME/FRB \citep{chime_2018_apj,chime_2021_arxiv_arxiv210604352}, whose unprecedented $\sim 200$\,sq.~deg. field of view and nearly continuous operation allow for the discovery of several new FRBs per day\footnote{These are now also being announced in near real time using VOEvents, enabling rapid multi-wavelength and multi-messenger follow-up.}.
 Repeating FRBs currently account for $\sim4$\% of the known population, but many repeaters have only been seen twice.
 This suggests that many currently one-off sources may be seen to produce a second (or third, etc.) burst, given enough follow-up.

 Nonetheless, the large sample of known FRBs is starting to show trends that suggest sub-populations based on burst morphology and spectra.
-A paradigm for repeating FRBs is appearing to emerge: given enough S/N and time resolution, their bursts often show a characteristic downward drift of sub-bursts in frequency \citep[][this is colloquially referred to as the `sad trombone' effect]{hessels_2019_apjl,fonseca_2020_apjl}, they often show $\sim100$\% linear polarisation and negligible circular polarisation \citep{nimmo_2021_natas}, but not always \citep{luo_2020_natur}, and two sources show a periodicity in their activity level \citep{chime_2020_natur_582,rajwade_2020_mnras,cruces_2021_mnras}. \citet{pleunis_2021_arxiv} study the sample of bursts from the first CHIME/FRB catalogue and find that repeaters are typically wider in time but narrower in bandwidth compared to one-offs.
+A paradigm for repeating FRBs is appearing to emerge: given enough S/N and time resolution, they often show a characteristic downward drift of sub-bursts in frequency \citep[][this is colloquially referred to as the `sad trombone' effect]{hessels_2019_apjl,fonseca_2020_apjl}; $\sim100$\% linear polarisation and negligible circular polarisation \citep{nimmo_2021_natas}, but not always \citep{hilmarsson_2021_mnras,kumar_2021_arxiv}; and two sources show a periodicity in their activity level \citep{chime_2020_natur_582,rajwade_2020_mnras,cruces_2021_mnras}. \citet{pleunis_2021_apj} study the sample of bursts from the first CHIME/FRB catalogue and find that repeaters are typically wider in time but narrower in bandwidth compared to one-offs.
 It thus appears that there are likely at least two types of FRBs, and that one-offs are not just simply less active sources.
-Whether this demonstrates different types of sources, or whether it can be accommodated by a different (and more sporadic) emission mechanism from the same type of source is unknown.
-As the known FRB population continues to increase rapidly, further sub-populations may become apparent.
+Whether this demonstrates different types of sources, or whether it can be accommodated by a different (and more sporadic) emission mechanism from the same type of source, is unknown.